owen-brooks/craigslist-car-finder/README.md

 ![alt text](docs/results.png "Results Screenshot")

-Each row is clickable and will open the Craiglist in another tab.
+Each row is clickable, and will open the Craiglist post in another tab.

 ## Code